The Dreamed Adventure through the Andes

 Strikes and demonstrations

-The "The Classic Ancascocha Trek" can leave any day of the week, from March through January.
-We do not run this trek in February because rainy season & maintenance.
+"The Classic Ancascocha Trek" can leave any day of the week, from March through January.
+We don’t operate this itinerary in February because of the rainy season & maintenance of the route.

 Group Price: US$ 750.00 per person.

 Required Pre-payment: US$ 200.00 per person.

 Balance (Cusco): US$ 550.00 (Commonly paid in Cusco after the briefing).